curityio/react-native-haapi-example/README.md

 ./start-idsvr.sh
 ```

+You can set the `IDSVR_HOST_NAME` variable in various ways:

+- You can set it to `localhost` if you only want to test on iOS simulators.
-Note that some older Android emulators might require `IDSVR_HOST_NAME` to use the special value `10.0.2.2`.
+- Some older Android emulators might require `IDSVR_HOST_NAME` to use the special value `10.0.2.2`.

 ### 3. View Security Configuration